 Finally Apricot seeds (aka Apricot kernels), Apple seeds, and other bitter fruit seeds contain Amygdalin aka Vitamin B17 which has incredibly powerful anti-cancer properties.
 There are many cases of people who cured their cancer with Apricot kernels alone!
 The pharmaceutical Laetrile which is a concentrated form of Amygdalin has been used in cancer clinics outside the US for over 50 years.
 I dedicated an entire post to Apricot Kernels HERE.

-The one nut I don’t really eat anymore is the peanut, which is technically a bean.
-Here’s why:
+The one nut I don’t really eat much is the peanut, which is technically a bean.

 Peanuts can contain a carcinogenic mold called aflatoxin, and they are notorious for being one of the most pesticide-contaminated crops.

-We buy eat organic nut butters like Almond Butter and Sunflower Seed Butter instead of peanut butter.
+Instead of peanut butter, I prefer to eat organic nut butters like Almond Butter, Sunflower Seed Butter and Walnut butter instead of peanut butter.